schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: kerning

 		Kerning for LTR writing
 		A multi-level dictionary.
-The first level's key is the :attr:`GSFontMaster.id` (each master has its own kerning), the second level's key is the :attr:`GSGlyph.id` or class id (@MMK_L_XX) of the first glyph, the third level's key is a glyph id or class id (@MMK_R_XX) for the second glyph.
+The first level’s key is the :attr:`GSFontMaster.id` (each master has its own kerning), the second level’s key is the :attr:`GSGlyph.id` or class id (@MMK_L_XX) of the first glyph, the third level’s key is a glyph id or class id (@MMK_R_XX) for the second glyph.
 The values are the actual kerning values.

 		To set a value, it is better to use the method :meth:`GSFont.setKerningForPair()`.
 This ensures a better data integrity (and is faster).